Lim colim versus colim lim. I: Introduction

 \section{Introduction}

-Some recent progress in algebraic topology of Polish spaces \cite{M-I}, \cite{M-II} is based to a large extent on certain forms of commutativity between direct and inverse limits.
-The commutativity is quite literal in \cite{M-II}, where the axiomatic (co)homology of a Polish space is expressed as the (co)homology of a certain cellular (co)chain complex, based on (co)chains ``that are finite in one direction but possibly infinite in the other direction''.
+The use of $\lim^1$ (and in extreme cases also $\lim^2,\lim^3,\dots$) provides a reasonable description of limiting behavior in homology and cohomology for metric simplicial complexes (or for CW complexes) and, on the other hand, for compact spaces.
+In contrast, homology and cohomology (even ordinary) of non-triangulable non-compact spaces have been quite poorly understood until recently, due to the lack of any clues on how direct limits interact with inverse limits.
+Some recent progress in algebraic topology of metrizable spaces \cite{M-I}, \cite{M-Ia}, \cite{M-II} is based to a large extent on certain forms of commutativity between direct and inverse limits.
+This commutativity is quite literal in \cite{M-II}, where the axiomatic (co)homology of a Polish space is expressed as the (co)homology of a certain cellular (co)chain complex, based on (co)chains ``that are finite in one direction but possibly infinite in the other direction''.
 Two natural approaches to describing such ``semi-infinite'' (co)chains: as a direct limit of inverse limits and as an inverse limit of direct limits --- turn out to lead to the same answer.
-A non-abelian version of this commutativity phenomenon (with homotopy in place of homology) is considered in \cite{M-I}.
+A non-abelian version of this commutativity phenomenon (with homotopy in place of homology) is the starting point in the development of fine shape \cite{M-I}.

+The present series ``lim colim versus colim lim'' is devoted to forms of commutativity (and measurement of non-commutativity) between direct and inverse limits in a specific model situation, which is of interest for algebraic topology of separable metrizable spaces. \footnote{Thus we do not intend to cover a general algebraic setting here.
+The reader who is interested to see examples of how direct and inverse limits of abelian groups commute and don't commute is invited to look at \cite{M00}*{\S\ref{book:prod-lim} and \S\ref{book:colimlim-limcolim}}, which are just about that.
+Closely related (purely algebraic) issues are also addressed in \cite{M-Ia}.}